westeras/curator-watch-testing/README.md

 Requirements: Maven, Docker

-Basic usage, which deploys a 3 node Zookeeper quorum, and one instance each of `curator-watcher` and `zk-auto-writer`
+Basic usage, which deploys a 3 node Zookeeper quorum, and one instance each of `curator-watcher` and `zk-auto-writer`:

 ```bash
 mvn clean install
 docker-compose up
 ```

-`--scale` can be used to deploy extra instances of `curator-watcher` and `zk-auto-writer`
+`--scale` can be used to deploy extra instances of `curator-watcher` and `zk-auto-writer`:

 ```bash
 mvn clean install